-The Council provides a forum for networking, learning, and sharing tools, information and resources that support binational actions to ensure a healthy and sustainable Gulf of Maine.
-Learning opportunities focus on priority issues such as climate impacts, coastal resilience, ocean acidification and marine planning.
+The Council will continue to provide a forum for networking, learning and sharing tools, information and resources that support binational actions to ensure a healthy and sustainable Gulf of Maine.
+These efforts include policy discussions, workshops, and web-based tools or webinars.
+Topics will focus on priority issues such as climate impacts, coastal resilience, ocean acidification, marine debris, and marine planning.

-Over the past five years, the Gulf of Maine Council has worked diligently to achieve its vision of a healthy and resilient Gulf of Maine where people and aquatic life thrive.
-In support of these binational efforts to restore and conserve habitats, promote environmental and human health, and ensure sustainable communities, the Gulf of Maine Council implemented the following initiatives from 2012 through 2017.
+Over the past five years, the Gulf of Maine Council has worked diligently toward achieving its vision of a healthy and resilient Gulf of Maine where people and aquatic life thrive.
+In support of our binational efforts to restore and conserve habitats, promote environmental and human health, and ensure sustainable communities, the Gulf of Maine Council implemented the following initiatives from 2012 through 2017.